- Stairway To Heaven

 This early 70s legendary recording has been attempted by most aspiring guitarists.

-To fully understand the master piece that is inside Stairway To Heavens chords you would need to turn to the Guitar Conspiracy.
+To fully understand the master piece that is inside Stairway To Heavens chords you would need to dive deep into the chord progression, we do this in the Advanced Guitar Course.

 The genius movement of starting in Dorian, gradually moving into Aeolian during the verse makes this song feel as if it’s evolving.